Table Of Contents

 The module has the following parameters:

-• stackBufferSize: the size of the receive and send buffer of one connection for selected TCP implementation.
-The NSC sets the wmem_max, rmem_max, tcp_rmem, tcp_wmem parameters to this value on linux TCP implementations.
+• stackBufferSize: the size of the receive and send buffer of one connection for the selected TCP implementation.
+The NSC sets the wmem_max, rmem_max, tcp_rmem, tcp_wmem parameters to this value on Linux TCP implementations.
 For details, you can see the NSC documentation.

 Limitations

 • Because the kernel code is not reentrant, NSC creates a record containing the global variables of the stack implementation.
-By default there is room for 50 instance in this table, so you can not create more then 50 instance of TcpNsc.
+By default, there is room for 50 instances in this table, so you cannot create more than 50 instances of TcpNsc.
 You can increase the NUM_STACKS constant in num_stacks.h and recompile NSC to overcome this limitation.

-• The TcpNsc module does not supprt TCP_TRANSFER_OBJECT data transfer mode.
+• The TcpNsc module does not support TCP_TRANSFER_OBJECT data transfer mode.

 • The MTU of the network stack fixed to 1500, therefore MSS is 1460.

-• TCP_C_STATUS command reports only local/remote addresses/ports and current window of the connection.
+• TCP_C_STATUS command reports only local/remote addresses/ports and the current window of the connection.

 UDP